TomDillane/in-tune-studio/TESTING.md

 + All links open in a new tab
 + No reliance on browser back button
 + Messages display until user closes
++ The site is repsonsive across different devices including large screen, desktop, mobile and tablet
++ Each user type has been tested as above for ability to perform functions and restrictions